It amazed Mikko that most people thought they were alive.

 When he wasn't studying or working he went jogging.
 He had been a good hockey player in high school but now he was obsessed with turning himself into a perfect running machine, long-legged, tireless, striding smoothly through the park.
 His handsome pared-down face was being sweated to its essentials, a silhouette cutting the night with razor sharp lines, with the promise of the figure he wanted to set running through the years.
 His legs pounded faster the more they hurt, the more his muscles strained and burned.
-Then he would push his stride even harder and know that the same determination pressing him up the hill of the Helsinki observatory would force him through whatever flames or floods he would need to cross, whatever trials he would need to pass as he won the victories his legend would someday demand.
+Then he would push his stride even harder and know the same determination pressing him up the hill of the Helsinki observatory would force him through whatever flames or floods he would need to cross, whatever trials he would need to pass as he won the victories his legend would someday demand.

 "How are you?" asked Gareth, the Welsh software designer in the cubicle next to Mikko's.

 "Fine," Mikko said, barely glancing Gareth's direction.
 Small talk didn't interest Mikko.
 He never asked people how they were, never understood why anyone would think he could care about the mechanical answer to such a pointless question, the hollow exchange of people who had nothing to talk about, no life worth discussing, no feelings worth revealing.
-Gareth was a failure, a forty-three-year-old man stuck in a job that no rising employee would want after the age of thirty.
+Gareth was a failure, a forty-three-year-old man stuck in a job no rising employee would want after the age of thirty.
 "How are you?"
 Gareth always asked, and Mikko's reply was always half-spoken, half-grunted.
 He could barely contain his contempt, and the words looped through his head, ran like a bad advertising jingle—how are you fine how are you fine how are you fine—until he found a bitter pleasure in their repetition, their echo taking him down that tunnel of gold fillings again, that cave textured with the stalactites and stalagmites of incisors and molars, still opening to swallow him, still threatening to mount his own teeth in their procession.

 In the spring he took a computer course at the university.
 He liked the course and pictured the standing ovation at the awards ceremony where twenty years from now he would be honored for his software work, for developing programs that would allow pulses of nuclear fusion to be transferred across the Internet, or that would unlock the code for understanding alternate dimensions.